After 60 Years, Disneyland’s Longest-Tenured Cast Member Oscar Martinez Is Retiring

 — Disneyland Gazette (@TheDLGazette) January 20, 2017

-Disneyland is full of many different characters, but none of them have been around as long as Oscar Martinez was.
+Disneyland is full of many different characters, but none of them have been around as long as Oscar Martinez.
 It’s going to be very different for those used to seeing him in the Carnation Cafe, but after all this time, he deserves a huge break.
 Martinez retiring simply means that someone else will need to step into the spot as the longest-tenured cast member, but they will have some incredibly big shoes to fill.

 [Featured Image by Danny Cox]